ProgramIsFun/ue5-force-graphhhhhhhhh/README.md

 ### The rendering part is very laggy when the number of nodes reach 100.
 Speed up the rendering part and make it less laggy.

-Possible solution
+- Possible solution

-Need to time the exact time each function in order to find the bottleneck.
+  - Need to time the exact time each function in order to find the bottleneck
+  - Use the profiler to find the bottleneck